 Welcome to Waterpenny Farm!

 We have been making our living farming in Sperryville since 2000; 2024 marks our 25th year farming here!
 Our farm uses ecological methods, building our soil for decades using only organic inputs and no pesticides.
-We only sell our own produce, directly from our farm to you!
+We only sell our own produce, directly from our farm to you.

 We sell at two wonderful DC area Farmer’s Markets on the weekends, April-November:

-Arlington Courthouse on Saturdays, 8-12 (on the corner of 14th and Uhle),
+Arlington Courthouse on Saturdays, 8-12 (on the corner of 14th and Uhle), Starting April 21

 Takoma Park, MD on Sundays 10-2 (in the corner of the Market behind Takoma Bevco).
+Starting April 14

 We grow everything we sell.
 Ecologically grown, and pesticide free.

-A typical spread of our freshly harvested produce for sale in our open-air green barn, 1/4 mile up Waterpenny Lane.
+A typical summertime spread of our freshly harvested produce for sale in our open-air green barn, 1/4 mile up Waterpenny Lane.

 To shop in season for our freshly harvested produce on the farm, come up Waterpenny Lane to the green barn.
 Pull into the covered area, and find produce laid out on tables and in the cooler items for sale.
 The glass cooler is stocked with greens and more perishable items, and others will be on tables in the barn; prices are posted.
 We harvest for market and local customers and make fresh, seasonal flower bunches on Fridays.
 The change box and a locked box for payment are secured to the counter.
 We take cash, checks, or VENMO for payment.
 We operate on an honor system.
 All are welcome; you don’t need to be a CSA shareholder to shop.